awesome-astra/docs/docs/pages/tools/integration/apache-beam-google-dataflow.md

 ???+ abstract "Integrating Astra and Beam/Dataflow"

-    Astra allows both bulk and real time operations with respectively AstraDB and Astra Streaming.
-For each service there are multiple interfaces available and integrating with Apache Beam/Google Dataflow is possible in different ways.
-Some design choices have benn made and detailed here:
+    Astra allows both bulk and real time operations through AstraDB and Astra Streaming.
+For each service there are multiple interfaces available and integration with Apache Beam/Google Dataflow is possible in different ways.
+Some of the design choices for this integration are below:

     <img src="https://awesome-astra.github.io/docs/img/google-cloud-dataflow/astra-interfaces.png" />

     **Data Bulk Operations**

-    Astra service to handle massive amount of Data is `Astra DB`.
-It provides multiples ways to load data but some are preferred over others.
+    The Astra service which handles massive amount of data is `Astra DB`.
+It provides multiples ways to load data but some methods are preferred over others.

-    - **`Cassandra and CQL`: This is the way to go.** It is the most mature provides efficient way to execute queries.
-With the native drivers you can run reactive queries and token range queries to distribute the load across nodes.
-This is the approach taken with the build-in IO `CassandraIO`.
-Now `CassandraIO` is outdated and does not support and we leveraged it to create `AstraIO`.
+    - **`Cassandra and CQL`: This is the way to go.** It is the most mature and provides an efficient way to execute queries.
+With the native drivers you can run reactive queries and token range queries to distribute the load across the nodes.
+This is the approach that was taken with the original `CassandraIO` connector.
+The existing `CassandraIO` connector does not support Astra but we leveraged it to create a new `AstraIO` connector.

-    - **`CQL over REST`**: This interface can be use with any HTTP Client.
-Now Astra SDKs provides you a built-in client.
-The interface is not the best for bulk loading at it introduces an extra layer of serialization.
+    - **`CQL over REST`**: This interface can be use with any HTTP client.
+While the Astra SDKs provides a built-in client, this interface is not the best for bulk loading as it introduces an extra layer of serialization.

-    - **`CQL over GraphQL`**: This interface can be use with any HTTP Client.
-Now Astra SDKs provides you a built-in client.
-The interface is not the best for bulk loading at it introduces an extra layer of serialization.
+    - **`CQL over GraphQL`**: This interface can be used with any HTTP Client.
+While the Astra SDKs provides a built-in client, this interface is not the best for bulk loading as it introduces an extra layer of serialization.

-    - **`CQL over GRPC`**: Consider as a cloud native drivers (stateless) with an optimize serialization complnent (grpc) and reactive interfaces it is a viable interface.
-Now current operations exposes are CQL and the token metadata informations are not available to perform range queries.
+    - **`CQL over GRPC`**: This interface is stateless, with an optimized serialization component (grpc), and reactive interfaces so it is a viable option.
+Currently, the operations exposed are CQL and the token metadata information is not available to perform range queries.

     **Data Streaming Operations**

-    Astra service to handle streaming data is `Astra Streaming`.
-It provides multiples interfaces like `JMS`, `RabbitMQ` or `Kafka` built-in Apache Bean and available in [standard connector](https://beam.apache.org/documentation/io/connectors/).
+    The Astra service to handle streaming data is `Astra Streaming`.
+It provides multiple interfaces like `JMS`, `RabbitMQ`, `Kafka`, and built-in Apache Beam support is available in [standard connectors](https://beam.apache.org/documentation/io/connectors/).

-    Now to leverage the split capabilities of Pulsar a `PulsarIO` is available since 2022.
-To know more about its development you can follow [this video](https://www.youtube.com/embed/xoQRDzqdODk) from the Beam Summit 2022.
+    To leverage the split capabilities of Pulsar, a `PulsarIO` connector was released in 2022.
+To learn more about its development you can follow [this video](https://www.youtube.com/embed/xoQRDzqdODk) from the Beam Summit 2022.

 ## Apache Beam